exercism/v3/languages/python/concepts/lists/about.md

 Under the hood, lists are implemented as [dynamic arrays][dynamic array] -- similar to Java's [`Arraylist`][arraylist] type.
 Lists are most often used to store groups of similar data (_strings, numbers, sets etc._) of unknown length (_the number of entries may arbitrarily expand or shrink_).
 Accessing items in a list, checking for membership via `in`, or appending items to the "right-hand" side of a list are all very efficient.
 Appending to the "left-hand" side or inserting into the middle of a list is much _less_ efficient because it requires shifting items to keep then in sequence.

-Because lists are mutable and can contain references to arbitrary objects, they take up more memory space than a fixed-size `array.array` type of the same apparant lenghth.
+Because lists are mutable and can contain references to arbitrary objects, they take up more memory space than a fixed-size `array.array` type of the same apparent length.
 Despite this, lists are an extremely flexible and useful data structure and many built-in methods and operations in Python produce lists as their output.

 ## Construction